Programme for the Endorsement of Forest Certification: The certification process

-National forest certification systems
+Audits are performed by a third-party auditing firm, a "PEFC-Recognized certification body" in respective country, as suggested by the PEFC webpage.
+Environmental audit is an industry that assesses and inspect their clients in order to ensure that operations and products are in line with voluntary environmental standards.
+The auditing firm vet clients and certify that wood-product companies harvest responsible and don't use materials linked to illegal logging and other environmental crimes.

+There are reports criticizing this auditing process, highlighting practices that are unsustainable or harmful to the environment and local communities through research into inspection records, environmental violations data and court recordings.
+These show how audit firms report forest companies to be sustainable despite accusations of logging indigenous forests, false permits, and illegal import of timber.

 PEFC only recognizes forests certified to standards that have been reviewed and endorsed by PEFC.

+The development of national standards

-National forest certification systems that wish to be recognized by are required to set standards keeping with the requirements of ISO/IEC Guide 59:1994 Code of good practice for standardization.
+National certification standards are set adhering to international requirements, demanding that they are developed publicly, and providing an opportunity for national stakeholders to participate in the decision-making process.
+Standards are required to follow the requirements of ISO/IEC Guide 59:1994 Code of good practice for standardization.
 National standards must be developed by so-called National Governing Bodies, and meet requirements for transparency, consultation and decision-making by consensus.
 These guidelines also outline processes for revising and amending standards, and provide those who utilise the standard with the security of future certainty.